List of World War II infantry weapons: Anti-tank weapons and explosives

-China
+Republic of China

 A Chinese Nationalist Army soldier equipped with a ZB vz.
 26 and a German M1935 helmet.
 Before the war broke out, China sought support from, and often traded with Germany and relied on both military and economical support.

 Weapons used by the National Revolutionary Army, as well as Communist forces and Chinese warlords.
 Chinese Forces also received a large amount of equipment from Lend-Lease during Burma campaign.